 Degree Course Date Qualifications AC220-Computerized Accounting Not longer than 5 years prior to transfer credit request.
 AC280-Tax Preparation Not longer than 5 years prior to transfer credit request.
 BS160-Marketing Principles Not longer than 10 years prior to transfer credit request.
 BS200-Business Law and Ethics Not longer than 10 years prior to transfer credit request.
 BS260-eCommerce Not longer than 5 years prior to transfer credit request.
 CS101/CS102/CS103-Computer Applications Not longer than 10 years prior to transfer credit request.
 HM125-Billing for Reimbursement Not longer than 8 years prior to transfer credit request.
 HM200-Pharmacology Not longer than 10 years prior to transfer credit request.
 HM205-Laboratory Techniques Not longer than 5 years prior to transfer credit request.
 HM215-Clinical Skills Not longer than 5 years prior to transfer credit request.
 HM225-Pharmacy Technology Not longer than 10 years prior to transfer credit request.
 HM230-Health Information Management Systems Not longer than 5 years prior to transfer credit request.
 HM250-Health Information Technology Management Not longer than 5 years prior to transfer credit request.
 HM290-Law and Ethics for Healthcare Professionals No credit prior to 2003 due to HIPAA.
 Course must have covered HIPAA.
 HR200-Recruitment and Staffing Not longer than 10 years prior to transfer credit request.
 HR220-Employee Benefits Administration Not longer than 5 years prior to transfer credit request.
 HR240-Employee Training and Development Not longer than 10 years prior to transfer credit request.
 HR290-Strategic Issues in Human Resources Not longer than 10 years prior to transfer credit request.
-MK120-Consumer Behavior Not longer than 10 years prior to transfer credit request.
-MK160-Principles of Advertising Not longer than 10 years prior to transfer credit request.
 MK200-Principles of Sales Not longer than 10 years prior to transfer credit request.
 SO140-Social Problems Not longer than 20 years prior to transfer credit request.
 SO200-Social Welfare Not longer than 20 years prior to transfer credit request.
 PY270-Group Dynamics and Counseling Not longer than 20 years prior to transfer credit request.
 PY280-Behavior Modification Not longer than 10 years prior to transfer credit request.